Tinea Capitis

 Additional Contributors

-Franklin Flowers, MD, Department of Dermatology, Professor Emeritus Affiliate Associate Professor of Pathology, University of Florida College of Medicine
+Franklin Flowers, MD, Professor Emeritus, Department of Dermatology, Affiliate Associate Professor of Pathology, University of Florida College of Medicine

 Disclosure: Nothing to disclose.